Inventium/rubymacros.com/source/content/_parse_tree.html.md

   (collect i))
 </pre>

 This doesn't seem so exciting.
 Ruby has collect too, and some nice looping facilities.
-The ruby equiv is:
+The ruby equivalent is:

 <pre class="brush:ruby">
 (1..10).map{|i| i}  # =>[1,2,3,4,5,6,7,8,9,10]
 </pre>

 But ITERATE has many more capabilities than the actually fairly limited set of things that ruby's each, map, inject, find, etc can do for you

 This one iterates over a list and collects the odd numbers in it: